 During operation and maintenance, water use would be relatively low as compared to construction and limited primarily to PV array washing, potable water for employees, and the potential for periodic dust control and maintenance applications.
 Estimated operational water requirements would be up to 16 AFA.
+Operation and maintenance would require 1 AFY of the total 16 AFY trucked to the site for fire suppression and on-site sanitation and the remaining would be required for panel washing.
 Drinking (potable) water would be supplied for workers on site and stored in proximity to the operation and maintenance building.
 Operational water needs would be obtained from a commercially available source and trucked to the site.
-Groundwater withdrawals associated with operational water needs would be greatly reduced compared to construction, the groundwater basin would still be overallocated, and potential adverse effects to other groundwater users could occur although at a much-reduced rate.
+Groundwater withdrawals associated with operational water needs would be purchased from existing basin allocations.
+While the water used during operation and maintenance would be greatly reduced compared to construction, the groundwater basin would still be overallocated, and potential adverse effects to other groundwater users could occur although at a much-reduced rate.
 Solar PEIS WR 1-3 requires considering water conservation measures related to solar energy technology water needs to reduce Project water requirements and would ensure no water is used unnecessarily.
 Solar PEIS WR 1-3 requires Project developers to coordinate with the BLM and other Federal, state, and local agencies early in the planning process to secure a reliable and legally available water supply to meet Project water needs.
 The quality of the water source would meet Federal, state, and local requirements and would be rated for irrigation/agricultural use.